 The election canvass process is an internal audit and is required by state law to ensure the accuracy of election results.
 California election law allows 30 days to conduct the official canvass of final election results.
-The canvass period involves a number of different tasks that ensure processing all voted ballots, accounting for all election supplies and equipment utilized during the election, and provide for an audit and reconciliation of election returns.
+The canvass period involves several different tasks that ensure processing all voted ballots, accounting for all election supplies and equipment utilized during the election and provide for an audit and reconciliation of election returns.

 When the canvass is completed, the Secretary of State certifies all the results.
 All aspects of the canvass are open for public observation.
 During the canvass, Vote by Mail and Provisional ballots not counted on election night are researched to validate eligibility.
 Once validated, these additional Vote By Mail and Provisional ballots will be counted.
 The canvass concludes with the certification and issuance of official election results.

 Listed below are the major components of the official canvass.
 These components must be performed in a particular order.
-The day after the election, Vote By Mail ballots currently in-house and those turned in at the In-Person Voting Sites are processed and tallied (this process may take up to 10 days).
-As soon as the Vote By Mail ballots are processed, the Vote/No Vote procedure, which takes about seven days to complete, is started.
-Once the Vote/No Vote component is completed, the Provisional ballots are processed.
-This process takes approximately seven days.
-Throughout the canvass, the Audits are conducted.
-The damaged and remade ballots are reviewed and completed, and the Vote By Mail and In-Person Voting Site write-in ballots are reviewed and tallied.
+The day after the election, Vote By Mail ballots currently in-house and those turned in at the Vote Centers are processed and tallied (this process may take up to 10 days).
+Once the Vote By Mail ballots research is completed, the Provisional ballots are processed.
+Throughout the canvass, the Audits are conducted, and the damaged and remade ballots are reviewed and completed.

-1 Percent Manual Vote Tally: All voted ballots from a randomly selected 1 percent of the 630 precincts are manually tallied and balanced against the computer counts to verify the accuracy of the election tally system.
+1 Percent Manual Vote Tally: All voted ballots from a randomly selected 1 percent of the total batches of ballots in included in the semi-official election night results are manually tallied and balanced against the computer counts to verify the accuracy of the election tally system.
 This process is required by law.

 BALLOTS ADDED DURING OFFICIAL CANVASS

-- Vote By Mail Ballots returned on election day to our office or dropped off at In-Person Voting Sites.
+- Vote By Mail Ballots returned on election day to our office or dropped off at Vote Centers.
 These ballots do not arrive in sufficient time to be individually signature-verified, opened and prepared for tabulation on election night.